Overlap Structure and Free Energy Fluctuations in Short-Range Spin Glasses

 The discussion so far outlines a procedure that uses a fixed $\omega$ chosen from the PBC metastate.
 In order to construct a new metastate, $\omega$ itself is treated as a random variable.
 The resulting object is a~$(p,\delta)$-restricted measure ${\kappa}^{p,\delta}_{J,\omega}$ on Gibbs states (the notation is chosen to separate $p$ and $\delta$, which are fixed parameters, from $J$ and $\omega$, which are random quantities).
-In both cases, the metastate is supported on an uncountable set of mixed states, albeit in a novel way, as $\omega$ varies.
+If the PBC~metastate is supported on an uncountable set of states, then in both constructions the restricted metastate is also, albeit in a novel way as $\omega$ varies.